AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 * If an image is stored locally or located on another server, even if this server is visible from the outside (on an internet site, for example), it will be detected as **[!UICONTROL Not yet online]**.
 * The images are detected as **[!UICONTROL Already online]** if they were uploaded earlier while creating another delivery.
-* In the deployment assistant, you can define URLs for which image detection is not enabled: uploading these images will be **[!UICONTROL Skipped]**.
+* In the deployment wizard, you can define URLs for which image detection is not enabled: uploading these images will be **[!UICONTROL Skipped]**.

 >[!NOTE]
 >